streetmix/streetmix/docs/contributing/illustrations/index.rst

    You can download a palette swatch for use in your favorite graphics editing program.

       - `Adobe Swatch Exchange (ASE) format <https://github.com/streetmix/illustrations/raw/master/swatches/streetmix.ase>`_ can be used in Adobe Illustrator or Affinity Designer.
-(NOTE: This swatch is currently out of date.)
       - `GIMP GPL format <https://github.com/streetmix/illustrations/raw/master/swatches/streetmix.gpl>`_ can be used in open-source image editing applications such as GIMP, Krita, or Inkscape.